MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 Submit the circuit to run on Azure Quantum.

 > [!NOTE]
-> Depending on queue times, this may take a while to run.
+> The time required to run a circuit on the QPU may vary depending on current queue times.

 As before, use `job_monitor` to keep track of the job status, and `plot_histogram` to plot the results.